 The words "disease" and "sickness" are closely related but should be translated as two different words if possible.
 "Disease" is what causes a person to be sick.
 "Sickness" is the physical weakness or affliction that results from having a disease.

 those who were possessed by demons

-"those whom demons controlled"
+This can be stated in active form.
+Alternate translation: "those whom demons controlled"

 the epileptics

 The word "epileptic" refers to people who have epilepsy and so sometimes become unconscious and move uncontrollably.